kimochisekai/kimochisekai.club/readme.md

 npm test
 ```

-## DEPLOYMENT - assuming you're on master
+## DEPLOYMENT - assuming you're on master - TO BE CHANGED
 When you're ready to deploy, please follow these steps
 ```
-#FIRST OFF
+#FIRST OFF - if theres a docs folder, delete that shit
-delete the docs/ folder - CRUCIAL rm -rf docs/
+rm -rf docs/

 #Pull the latest master
 git pull

-# Run the deploy command in root of folder
-npm run buildthatshit
-This creates a new build ready for deployment

 FROM THIS STEP ON, YOU CAN USE A GIT CLIENT SUCH AS GITKRAKEN OR SOURCETREE (RECOMMENDED)
 # Stage your changes